 David's pro bono efforts have included federal district court litigation in the areas of trademark infringement and unfair competition.
-He has also served as a Law Firm Volunteer for the New York City Law Department's Public Service Program, and as a judge for a law student national moot court competition.
+He has served as a Law Firm Volunteer for the New York City Law Department's Public Service Program, and as a judge for a law student national moot court competition.
+He also has presented to micro-entrepreneurs on intellectual property issues in cooperation with the Neighborhood Entrepreneur Law Project.
 David is a multi-year recipient of the Kirkland & Ellis Pro Bono Service Award.

 David earned his undergraduate degree in Electrical and Computer Engineering at Cornell University.
 He has knowledge and experience in networks and telecommunications, digital communication engineering and design, intelligent and nonlinear information processing systems, power systems, and other areas of engineering design and implementation.